revaturelabs/uipath-automation-2/README.md

 git clone https://github.com/UiPath-Project3-1/uipath-automation-2.git
 ```

-For a fully unattened automation add a file at the following path:
+For a fully unattended automation add a file at the following path:

 ```
 ~\Documents\RevatureAutomationFiles\BatchOrganization.txt